alucardthefish/CodeNowHere/README.md

 ## Contribution

 Feel free to create issues and Pull Requests for improving this project.
-For instance, you can support it extending this utility adding more programming languages options.
+For instance, you can support it extending this utility adding more programming languages options and features.